 Is it ok to lie, you wonder…just a wee little white one?
 After all, she’s just a wee thing herself.
 Besides, being the good Karl Popperian that you are, the empirical evidence is not yet conclusive.
 How about confronting her with the cold truth (at least as you, the bad Popperian, see it), inject some moxie into that supple little backbone, steel up her growth plates – shit happens and then you die.
 Perhaps a reasoned chat?
-Hmmmm….Reason.
-So what if she’s years away from studying The Philosophes…or Rhetorics for that matter…Santa’s just a metonym, dear…you know what a metonym is, don’t you?
+Hmmmm,…Reason; so what if she’s years away from studying The Philosophes, or Rhetorics for that matter – Santa’s just a metonym, dear…you know what a metonym is, don’t you?

 Then, you remember Blaise Pascal.
 You know,…Pascal’s Wager?

 Granted, he was more concerned with God’s existence than with Père Noël’s.
 Slightly higher stakes, but the question is the same.
-Is He real or not?…and if He’s not, what does that say about Saint – get it, Saint – Nick?
+Is He real or not?…and if He’s not, what does that say about Saint – get it – Saint Nick?

 First, the good news.
-For Pascal it wasn’t really an ethical dilemma, it was a math problem.
+For Pascal, it wasn’t really an ethical dilemma, it was a math problem.
 Statistics to be exact.
-Odds favor Belief, take a gamble.
-After all, Belief warrants an infinity of reward if things work out, and only mild embarrassment if they don’t, whereas Apostasy risks an eternity with the demonic swarm inside Hieronymus Bosch’s head if you awake to discover you’ve slept in on Judgment Day (…or, in our case at hand, to discover Rudolph is indeed downstairs and off-loading deer tics around the hearth).
-No back-pedaling,…sorry.
-You lost the wager.
+Odds favor Belief,…take a gamble.
+After all, Belief warrants an infinity of reward if things work out, and only mild embarrassment if they don’t.
+Apostasy, on the other hand, risks an eternity with the demonic swarm inside Hieronymus Bosch’s head if you awake to discover you’ve slept in on Judgment Day (…or, in our case at hand, to discover Rudolph is indeed downstairs and off-loading deer tics around the hearth).
+No back-pedaling,…sorry; you lost the wager.

 Of course, Pascal’s game was rigged.
 Back then, the odds out of 17th century Las Vegas were overwhelming: go for the infinite reward…Hello!?!

 Why not back Sartre’s Bet.
-Less well-known than Pascal’s chip toss, Sartre’s existential gamble declined the view from above, and staked it all on Reality on the ground,…as it is on earth (see what I did here?).
+Less well-known than Pascal’s chip toss, Sartre’s existential gamble declined the view from above, and staked it all on Reality on the ground,…as it is on earth (see what I did there?…my novel, As It Is On Earth?).
 To paraphrase Ronald Aronson*, Sartre regarded the well-lived life as simply a process of placing one’s bets.
 Risking all for principled belief (lower-case) without the cloying idealism to imagine that such conviction guarantees either salvation or avoiding mistakes.
 Go All In, Full Monty.
 If you lose,…so it goes, mistakes are part of the game.
 Move on.
 Bet again.
 Sure Sartre was inclined to spend Banned Xmas with Stalin, but he was just putting his money on hopes for the Brotherhood of Man.

 Hmmmmm…?
-The Brotherhood of Man…Santa Claus, Brotherhood of Man…Brotherhood of Man, Santa Claus.
+The Brotherhood of Man…Santa Claus, Santa Claus…Brotherhood of Man.
 Now do you see where we’re going here?
 Real Shmeal, who cares if Sinterklaas is a flesh and blood geriatric who cheats death.
 It’s what he represents for the rest of us that counts.
-Pace Sartre, that’s what’s…well, essential.
+Pace Sartre, that is what is, in essence, essential.
 No need to play Pascal’s hand, keep it close to your vest.
-Maybe another time, particularly if the – whatever – really starts hitting the fan.
+Maybe another time, particularly if the – you know what – continues hitting the fan.

-*Ronald Aronson, We Have Only This Life to Live: Selected Essays of Jean-Paul Sartre 1939-1975…due out 2013.
+*Ronald Aronson, We Have Only This Life to Live: Selected Essays of Jean-Paul Sartre 1939-1975